Triple Drug Therapy for Multiple Myeloma

 The trial does not specify if you need to stop taking your current medications, but it does mention that you cannot use other anti-myeloma therapies besides leflunomide, pomalidomide, and dexamethasone.
 It's best to discuss your current medications with the study team.

-What makes the triple drug therapy for multiple myeloma unique?
+What evidence suggests that this triple drug therapy could be effective for multiple myeloma?

 Michael A. Rosenzweig